gabebw/top_contributors/README.md

     ./main.zsh ORGANIZATION_NAME TOKEN

-It will clone down a lot of repos, but it shouldn't take more than a few seconds to start outputting results.
+It will clone down every public repo in the organization, then start outputting results.